Precipitated Withdrawal: Symptoms, Causes, and Treatment

 Here are some advantages of ANR compared to traditional opioid dependence treatments, including medication-assisted treatment:

 • Speed.
 Most opioid addiction treatments require weeks, months, or even years to work, and they can still lead to relapse.
-Meanwhile, with an average hospital stay of just 36 hours, ANR can help you fully recover from opioid addiction in a matter of days!
+ANR is designed as a short-duration treatment.
+With an average hospital stay of just 36 hours, ANR can help you recover from opioid addiction in a matter of days.

-• No use of replacement drugs.
-The ANR treatment doesn’t involve drug replacement therapy.
-As such, it doesn’t put you at risk of experiencing precipitated withdrawal or becoming addicted to replacement drugs.
+• No replacement drugs.
+ANR does not involve drug replacement therapy.
+Because it doesn’t use partial agonists or antagonists, it carries no risk of medication-induced precipitated withdrawal or dependence on a replacement drug.

 • Safety.
-The ANR treatment is tailored to each patient’s medical history and needs, eliminating the risk of side effects.
-Not only that, but it is also performed under sedation by highly skilled medical professionals in an ICU setting of accredited hospitals.
+The ANR Treatment is tailored to each patient’s medical history and needs, thereby negating the risk of side effects.
+The procedure is performed under sedation in an accredited hospital ICU by board-certified anesthesiologists and critical care physicians.

 Additional Information